Rok enjoying outdoor camping in Karakol’s Altyn Arashan Valley, Kyrgyzstan

 Food in Kyrgyzstan is based on meat, fresh fruits and vegetables.
 As a vegetarian, I am not in a position to comment on the meat.

-Many remarks and constant suggestions from my hosts that even vegetarians taste and appreciate delicious meat dishes in Kyrgyzstan, made me think that the meat was good.
+My hosts’ constant remarks and suggestions that even vegetarians enjoy Kyrgyz meat made me think the meat must be good.

 While I may struggle to assess the quality of meat, I can definitely evaluate fruits, vegetables and all-around present bread.
-Any fruit or vegetable I tried had a delicious and fresh taste.
-The natural look and wide range show that the country has different climate conditions and organic growth is a norm, not an option.
-No pesticides are used and prices are ridiculously low.
+Every fruit or vegetable I tasted was fresh, delicious and cheap.
+Their natural appearance and wide variety show the country’s favorable climate and organic growth as the norm.

-Talking with people in Bishkek, especially with young ones, it soon became clear that they were extremely disappointed with corruption and inefficiency in the government sector.
+Talking with people in Bishkek, especially the youth, I quickly realized they were very disappointed with government corruption and inefficiency.

-When everyone complains regarding bribery across various sectors, including education, business, and bureaucratic processes, it is obvious that the existing system is ineffective.
+When everyone complains about bribery in education, business, and bureaucracy, it’s clear that the existing system is ineffective.

-Young people are not as much complaining about being poor, rather they are aware of more favorable opportunities available overseas and are eager to explore them.
-Although Kyrgyz are historically, culturally and language-wise more connected with Turkey, they dream of emigrating to Europe or rich Asian countries.
+Young people aren’t so much complaining about being poor; they’re aware of better opportunities abroad and eager to explore them.
+Although historically and culturally close to Turkey, many Kyrgyz dream of emigrating to Europe or wealthy Asian countries.

 Traversing the iconic Kyrgyz countryside